Learn something now! - Watch the CEU Course Trailer

 Over 100 million Americans currently complain of chronic pain.
 When pain becomes chronic there are common changes that occur within the body.
 The physiological impact pain has on the nervous system and the brain will result in a multiple system stress response.
 Do you understand how this can impact your patients functional activities and quality of life?

-The instructor will discuss the importance of incorporating manual, cognitive and movement skills into a successful chronic pain program.
-The techniques to manipulate the neurologic response, decrease the perception of pain, change tissue tone, prepare the tissue for movement and improve normal movement patterns will include: dermatome stroking, mechanoreceptor stimulation/inhibition, postural muscle bending, myofascial release, rhythmic traction, rhythmic stabilization and acupressure.
+- Techniques to manipulate the neurologic response, decrease the perception of pain, change tissue tone, prepare the tissue for movement and improve normal movement patterns including: dermatome stroking, mechanoreceptor stimulation/inhibition, postural muscle bending, myofascial release, rhythmic traction, rhythmic stabilization and acupressure

-Techniques for behavioral and cognitive therapy to train healthy neuroplasticity will include: Controlled breathing, progressive muscle relaxation, mindful visualization, body imprinting add body scan relaxation.
+- Techniques for behavioral and cognitive therapy to train healthy neuroplasticity including: Controlled breathing, progressive muscle relaxation, mindful visualization, body imprinting add body scan relaxation

-This Myofascial Release Course details therapeutic sensory stimulation exercises such as exertion reduced exercises, to include standing, chair mat activities in addition to modified Yoga and Tai Chi for the chronic pain patient will effectively move the patient to ownership of progress and a more healthier functional state.
+- Therapeutic sensory stimulation exercises such as exertion reduced exercises, including standing, chair mat activities in addition to modified Yoga and Tai Chi designed for the chronic pain patient

 Responsible CME® - Testimonials